Looking to buy a used or second-hand electric skateboard? Here are 10 Things You Must Know

 - Can range from $300 for budget-oriented boards to $800+ for luxury models.

-Whether you’re buying your first second-hand board or your seventh, choosing the right pre-owned electric skateboard can make all the difference in your electric skateboarding experience.
+Whether you’re buying your first used electric skate board or your seventh, choosing the right pre-owned electric skateboard can make all the difference in your electric skateboarding experience.

 Make also sure to check out the Refurbished Boards that we sell on our website.